satra/NiPyPe-Paper/nipype_paper.rst

 processing Workflow.
 A typical fMRI Workflow can be divided into two
 sections: 1) preprocessing and 2) modelling.
-The first one deals with cleaning data from confounds and noise and the second one fits a model based on the experimental design.
-Preprocessing stage in our first iteration of a pipeline will consist of only two steps: realignment and smoothing.
-In NiPyPe Every processing step consist of an Interface (which defines how to execute corresponding software) encapsulated in a Node (which defines for example a unique name).
-For realignment (motion correction achieved by coregistering all volumes to the mean) and smoothing (convolution with 3D Gaussian kernel) we will use SPM implementation.
+The first one deals with cleaning data from confounds and noise and the second one fits a model to the cleaned data based on the experimental design.
+The preprocessing stage in this Workflow will consist of only two steps: realignment and smoothing.
+For realignment (motion correction achieved by coregistering all volumes to the mean) and smoothing (convolution with 3D Gaussian kernel) we will use the SPM implementation.
 Definition of appropriate nodes can be found in Listing defining\_nodes.
 Inputs (such as register\_to\_mean) of nodes are accessible through the inputs property.
 Upon setting any input its type is verified to avoid errors during the execution.

 realign = pe.Node(interface=spm.Realign(), name="realign")